jaak-peterson/autoware_mini_practice/practice_3/README.md

 3. Two subscribers are already created.
 Add some content there, so that it wouldn't give an error when you run it (`pass` or some kind of helpful printouts)
 4. Add the shebang line and give execution rights to your node
-5. Modify the `practice3.launch` file by adding the launching the node `pure_pursuit_follower`
+5. Modify the `practice_3.launch` file by adding the launching of the node `pure_pursuit_follower`
    - Inside the node tags, you will see [remap](https://wiki.ros.org/roslaunch/XML/remap) from topic `path` to `global_path`
    - It is because `waypoint_loader` is publishing its path to the topic `global_path`, but our follower subscribes to the general `path`.
-That is why in this specific case we add topic remap, because in some other usecase the same follower node might need to subscribe to `local_path`.
+That is why in this specific case we add topic remap, because in some other use case the same follower node might need to subscribe to `local_path`.
 Then we would add remap to `local_path`.
 So the node itself is more general and can handle both that is why we are using the more general name inside the node and special cases are solved using remaps.

 ```
 <!-- Waypoint follower -->